 On May 25, 2019, the Baltimore Regional Transportation Board approved, via BRTB Resolution #19-22, its Title VI Program.
-An annual report was presented on May 25, 2021 via BRTB Resolution
+An annual report was presented on May 25, 2021 via BRTB Resolution #21-26.

-#21-26.
 Documentation of the program details how the BRTB meets the requirements of the aforementioned authorities-in particular the requirements set forth in FTA Circular C4702.1-in the MPO planning process for the Baltimore region.
 Recent updates include:

-- Over the past year, no Title VI complaints have been filed. - Staff continue to work to increase knowledge and understanding of Title VI, environmental justice, and equity.
-In March 2021, BMC hosted training for approximately 40 staff and committee members on the history of race in America and systemic and institutional racism.
-In December, staff launched an internal equity working group to share information, discuss emerging issues, and collaborate on ways in which we can apply an equity lens to the work of the BMC and BRTB. - For the DBE program, staff have reviewed past participation and established the goal of 31.7 percent for FY 2022.
-The mailing list of DBE firms is also being updated so that qualified firms can receive RFP notices. - As part of our efforts to address equity, staff continued to enhance our EJ analysis and tools.
-This year, staff have focused on three areas: 1) we explored what updated EJ analysis methods are enabled by the transition to the InSITE activity-based model; 2) we utilized new research to conduct an analysis of bicycle and pedestrian crash rates in relation to the location of EJ populations at the census tract level; and 3) we updated the EJ section of the TIP to include more detailed data on EJ populations in the Baltimore region and a discussion of the methodology. - This year staff are planning a number of initiatives, including hosting Every Voice Counts in fall 2021.
-In addition, staff will continue to incorporate an equity lens into projects such as the Climate Change Resource Guide and the analysis of Automated Vehicle deployment in the region.
+- Over the past year, no Title VI complaints have been filed. - Staff continue to work to increase knowledge and understanding of Title VI, environmental justice, and equity through an internal equity working group to share information, discuss emerging issues, and collaborate on ways in which we can apply an equity lens to the work of the BMC and BRTB.
+Staff also participate in a national MPO Equity Working Group. - For the DBE program, staff have reviewed past participation and established the goal of 26.2 percent for FY 2023.
+The mailing list of DBE firms is also being updated so that qualified firms can receive RFP notices. - Management, in conjunction with the staff Equity Working Group, developed an RFP for a review of equity best practices and action steps staff and the BRTB can take to address equity.
+The BRTB will also do a study on Fees, Fares, and Fines and equity in the region.